amplication/amplication/README.md

 ## Usage

 To get started with Amplication, the hosted version of the product can be used.
 You can get started immediately at [app.amplication.com](https://app.amplication.com).
-After the login page you will be guided through creating your first service.
-The [website](https://amplication.com) provides an overview of the application, additional information on the product and guides can be found on the [docs](https://docs.amplication.com).
+After the login page, you will be guided through creating your first service.
+The [website](https://amplication.com) provides an overview of the application, additional information on the product and guides can be found in the [docs](https://docs.amplication.com).

 <details>
 <summary>